POST

 6

 There's another way to get to the same result.
-A different way of solving the same exercise would be to start with a small Array
+A different way of solving the same exercise would be to start with a small Array, let's say the first two Fibonacci: v = [1, 1].
+Then we can simply add elements at the end using push!.

 julia> push!(v, v[1] + v[2]);